lyonn19/Agathas-Storefront-DotNetCore/readme.md

-Agathas Storefront in .NET Core
+Agatha's Storefront in .NET Core
 ====================================================================================
 On-going work in progress.
-Agatha's Storefront is the sample application from the [Professional ASP.NET Design Patterns][1] book by [Scott Millet][2].
+Agatha's Storefront is the sample application from the [Professional ASP.NET Design Patterns][1] book by [Scott Millett][2].
 Code was a litle dated and I was a littled bored so I decided work on getting it to .NET Core 2.0 and use Web API instead of the separate controllers class.

 Agatha's Storefront:
   -Demonstrates how to use some Gang of Four design patterns to improve your ASP.NET code.